ceph/ceph-cm-ansible/roles/pcp/README.rst

 ===
 This role is used to configure a node to run PCP_.

+PCP's main function is to collect performance-related metrics.
+By default, this role will set up each node as a ``pcp_collector``.
+It is also capable of installing and configuring the necessary packages to act as a ``pcp_manager``, collecting data from all the ``pcp_collector`` nodes; and also as a ``pcp_web`` host, providing various web UIs to display the data graphically.

 These distros should be fully supported:

 - CentOS 7